 Anyone who has walked the West Side Highway or jogged in Hudson River Park will recognize the sights—from the Chelsea piers to the barest hint of the old Central Railroad terminal in Liberty State Park.
 Still, the ascent brings with it some interesting selections.
 The High Line starts abruptly in midair, over Little West 12th Street.
 It cuts through a brand-new luxury hotel, runs past the marquee for a Mario Batali restaurant, and ends its first segment just beyond New York's first Frank Gehry building.
 It brushes against a co-op, no doubt built in hopes of access to New York's fanciest terrace.
 Its second stage nestles under another's bulging glass on 23rd Street, built for just that encounter.

 Elizabeth Diller and Ricardo Scofidio have a way of telling visitors where to go.
 A rail line can hardly help it, and repeated signs to stay on the path insist on it.
 The paired walkways, like a road with two-way traffic, encourage uniformity that much more.
-The developers at first even asked that one enter from the south, to control summer crowds, although the crowds taught them better.
+The developers at first even asked that one enter from the south, to control summer crowds even without summer sculpture to come, although the crowds taught them better.
 A week later the guards had left, and people ascended.
 Like weeds and wildflowers, this lovely park needed time to blend into the fabric of the city, and each stage is a learning experience for all parties.

 Two years later, I approached the High Line extension past the imposing post office behind Penn Station (its destruction another impetus to preservation, thanks in no small part to Ada Louise Huxtable) and an equally imposing sign promoting the Hudson Yards.
 From the north end on 30th Street, one looks sharply west—over the rail yards to an unfinished third segment that I had never seen.
 Walking south, one can almost count the galleries and, more than once, look within.
 Where the first segment begins in the fashionable Meatpacking District and crosses the awkward space between the Chelsea Market and the art scene, now one can walk from unfamiliar vistas to an uncannily familiar one, only as seen from above.
 In doubling in size, the High Line has accomplished something.
 It is both more full of life and more strange.